Protest of Minneapolis man’s death blocks Memphis street

 A large protest erupted in the Memphis neighborhood of Frayser last June after U.S. Marshals fatally shot 20-year-old Brandon Webber 16 times while trying to arrest him on charges that he shot a man and stole his car.

 Investigators say Webber came out of his car holding a gun when he was shot.
-Some police were injured when protesters threw bricks and bottles at them after the shooting.
+Some officers were injured when protesters threw bricks and bottles at them after the shooting, Memphis police said.

 Sign up for Daily Newsletters